bigmlcom/bigml-node/docs/index.md

 executing the corresponding callback (default is set to `false`).
 The third parameter is a query string that can be used to filter the fields returned.
-In the example we set the number of fields to be retrieved to `-1`, which will cause all the fields to be retrieved (default is an empty string).
+In the example we set the fields to be retrieved to those used in the model (default is an empty string).
 The callback parameter is set to a default printing function if absent.